I love the color purple.

 I am married to my sister's husband's cousin.
 My brother in-law is my husband's first cousin.
 We had a spectacular wedding in New Orleans just days before COVID surfaced.

 We are an entrepreneurial couple with our family and our health at the center of our lives.
 We have one little girl named Golden Skye, and one little boy named Onyx and they are the JOY of our lives!

 Contrary to popular belief, my role as a dietitian isn’t to tell someone what and when to eat, but find out how and why a client is eating.
 My philosophy is rooted in the mindful and instinctive eating approach, which shifts from a diet-centered approach to a whole-body approach.

-The initial intervention is to heal the relationship with food.
+The initial intervention is to find peace with food.
+You know, make food FUN again!
 The cycle of weight loss and weight gain is physically unhealthy on its own, and the emotional stigma attached to it inflicts another round of damage.
-The role of a dietitian has shifted from handing out meal plans to helping others find peace with food.
+The role of a dietitian has shifted from handing out meal plans to helping others heal their relationship with food.